 In 2014, SMART released Amp, an award-winning web-based platform that connects student devices to collaborative environment.
 Reviewers lauded the technology and called it "the first of its kind," but it had trouble achieving widespread adoption or retention.

-Amp will be shut down in December 2018 due to the deprecation of Google's Realtime API, which Amp was built on.
-This gave us the impetus and the opportunity to design Workspace, a new collaborative learning software that better meets teacher and student needs.
-The beta release of Workspace was launched in June 2018, followed by production releases in September and December 2018.
+Amp was shut down in December 2018 due to the deprecation of Google's Realtime API, which Amp was built on.
+This gave us the impetus and the opportunity to design its replacement - Workspace - a new collaborative learning software to meet the needs of today's teachers and students.

 - Role: Lead UX Designer

 - Tools: Sketch, InVision, Adobe CC, Zeplin, Balsamiq

 - Timeline: December 2017 to December 2018 (13 months)

 • Kenny: Dev Manager